 When thinking of surfing, Africa isn't exactly the first place that jumps to mind... outside of The Endless Summer.
-Africa conjures up images of lions and elephants, the Congo jungle, and, oh yeah, the damn Sahara desert!
-Not much surfing in the Sahara last time we checked....
+Africa conjures up images of lions and elephants, the Congo jungle, and Sahara desert… Not much surfing in the Sahara last time we checked....

 Well, Alan Van Gysen is here to prove us wrong.
 The South African native is an incredible photographer, worldwide traveler, contributing author at Surfer Magazine, and the foremost expert on where the best surf spots are all over the continent and world (hint: none are in the Sahara desert).